Ultimate Adelaide to Darwin road trip guide

 How much does an Adelaide to Darwin road trip cost?

-How much an Adelaide to Darwin road trip costs is entirely dependant upon how you do it.
+How much an Adelaide to Darwin road trip costs is entirely dependent upon how you do it.
 The price will be higher if you stay in hostels opposed to sleeping in a tent or campervan.
 Petrol is an unavoidable cost of any road trip, unfortunately, and will account for a fair chunk of your expenditure!

 One good thing to note is that driving from Adelaide to Darwin is one of the longer road trips in Australia.
 At 3,027 km (1,881 miles), it’s anything but short!
 That said, the distance just makes this road more epic and you really do get a sense of accomplishment once you’ve finished it!